EXCLUSIVE-U.S. insurer American National Group up for sale -sources

 By David French

-May 11 (Reuters) - U.S. insurer American National Group Inc ANAT.O is exploring options that could include a sale of the company, which has a market value of more than $3.3 billion, people familiar with the matter said on Tuesday.
+May 11 (Reuters) - U.S. insurer American National Group Inc ANAT.O is exploring options that could include a sale of the company, people familiar with the matter told Reuters on Tuesday.

+The news sent shares of American National spiking to their highest level in more than two years, closing 16.1% higher at $142.28 to give the insurer a market value in excess of $3.8 billion.

-Started in 1905 by William Lewis Moody Jr., American National is still majority owned by the founder's family, whose members control the company through a range of trusts and holdings.
+Started in 1905 by William Lewis Moody Jr., American National is still majority-owned by the founder's family, which controls the company through a range of trusts and holdings.

 An investment bank has been hired to run an auction for American National, with prospective buyers recently contacted to gauge their interest in a deal, the sources said.